kdsuneraavinash/ballerina-shell/README.md

   [a, b] = [1, 2]
   ```

-- **When using query expressions, use them only as assignments** - If a query expression is done as a variable
+- **When using query expressions/actions, use them only as assignments** - If a query expression is done as a variable
   declaration, it would throw an exception.
 Input the expression as an assignment instead.
 (Declare the variables first)

   ```ballerina